Curbside Voting

 Overview

+Every voting site in North Carolina offers curbside voting for voters who are unable to enter the voting place without physical assistance due to age or disability.
 In addition to making polling places accessible to voters, the State Board of Elections strives to provide voters with options if they are unable to make it inside the polling place to vote.
 Through curbside voting, a voter can cast a ballot while in a vehicle outside the polling location.
-Some sites also provide a walk-up area for curbside voting in addition to the drive-up area.

 Information on the particulars of curbside voting at a specific polling place or early voting site can be obtained from the site’s respective county board of elections.
 Voting a mail-in absentee ballot from home is another option.
 For more information on how to request, fill out and submit an absentee ballot by mail, visit the Vote By Mail page.